 If you have this type of joint problem, a Vata-pacifying diet and daily routine can help to pacify the dry, rough Vata dosha.
 It's important to include all six tastes (sweet, sour, salty, bitter, astringent and pungent) in your diet, but at the same time favor the sweet, sour and salty tastes, as these help pacify Vata dosha.
 Eat less bitter, astringent and pungent foods, as these increase roughness and dryness in the body.

-Osteo Relief, the herbal formula for this type of joint problem, has a special name in ayurveda — santarpana, which means "nurturing."
+The herbal formula designed for this type of joint problem is called Osteo Relief, and has a special name in Ayurveda.
+It is called santarpana, which means "nurturing."
 Based on this nurturing theory of santarpana, Osteo Relief's precise combination of herbs nourishes and supports the bone tissue and joints, and enhances the lubricating fluid of the joints.

 Calcium absorption is usually a problem with this type of joint problem.
 Take Calcium Support to provide nutritional support to the bones.
 This remarkable herbal formula supplies your body with 500 mg of bioavailable calcium a day — and at the same time enhances your body's ability to absorb calcium from calcium supplements and the foods you eat.

 Once liquefied, ama can be internally eliminated by taking the Flexcel tablets.
 These two products work together to effectively penetrate, dissolve, and eliminate ama and to lubricate the joints to restore their natural balance.
 If there is a lot of ama, cleansing the body of toxins could help.
-Take Organic Digest Tone and Elim-Tox-O and follow a cleansing diet and routine for eight weeks.
+Take Organic Triphala Rose and Elim-Tox-O and follow a cleansing diet and routine for eight weeks.

-Of course, as joint problems can become complicated and involve both types of joint pain, it's always best to consult an expert trained in Maharishi Ayurveda for an individualized treatment program.
+Of course, as joint pain can become complicated and involve both types of problems, it's always best to consult an expert trained in Maharishi Ayurveda for an individualized treatment program.
 For rheumatoid arthritis pain relief and other arthritis treatment programs, be sure to follow the advice of your doctor.